Saga9596/Sagar-Siripuram-Portfolio/Readme.md

 A fully self-hosted portfolio that looks and feels like a living ecosystem—complete with Duolingo-style roadmap navigation, playful sustainability animations, and mobile-smart adaptations.

-# How to use

-1. Import FlootSetup.css to set up the css variables and basic styles.
-2. Import the components into your react codebase.